The London Sport Institute is top in London for Sport Exercise Science and Rehabilitation – Guardian League Tables 2023.

 Throughout the module you will develop the necessary skills through a range of resources to assess clients, identify risk factors, plan and implement effective rehabilitation programmes to manage client’s needs.

 This module builds on the personal and professional outcomes of undergraduate students that were secured at level 4.
 By continuing to work beyond sporting disciplines, learners will be challenged to provide opinions and back this up with reasoning and evidence throughout a range of inter-related sectors.
 Utilising multi-department collaboration, students will appraise, assess and critique the information from subject experts within Support and Wellbeing, Employability, Learning Enhancement and the Students Union.

 Through comparing broader educational principles, students will further develop innovative skills that inspire a life-long aptitude for individually and co-operatively solving problems within inclusive socio-economic development, the sustainability of communities and the underlying concepts of equity, health and wellbeing.

 This module aims to synthesise existing learning from the students' undergraduate programme, providing an opportunity for students to study independently and investigate a topic in depth.

-Sport and Exercise Science (PE&C and S&C) There is a compulsory placement module where students will be encouraged to seek short term (minimum of 100-hours) of work experience in a suitable Sport and Exercise Science, Strength and Conditioning, PE and Coaching environment determined by your programme; this should be supervised by a suitably qualified practitioner.
+Sport and Exercise Science (S&C, PE & Coaching) There is a compulsory placement module where students will be encouraged to seek short term (minimum of 50 hours) of work experience in a suitable Sport and Exercise Science, Strength and Conditioning, Teaching and Coaching environment determined by your programme; this should be supervised by a suitably qualified practitioner.
 Suitability of the placement and supervisor is dictated by the programme leader.

-To find out more about this highly regarded course, please download the Sport and Exercise Science (Strength and Conditioning) BSc (PDF).
+To find out more about this highly regarded course, please download the Sport and Exercise Rehabilitation BSc Honours (PDF).